solworktech/trackz/README.md

 ## Intended use

-- Keeping track of how one's time is spent (working on project X, playing game Y, etc)
+- Keeping track of how one's time is spent (working on project X, playing game Y, corresponding with colleague N, etc)
 - Filing billing reports (for contractors, professional services, etc)

 **This is not Intended as a tool for companies to spy on their employees.
 Whilst I cannot prevent that sort of usage, if